Performance Level (PL)

 Figure 6: All doors are closed, Error in the safety circuit, But no error detected in the safety relay (error overwritten by opening both channels), Motor running

-The SAFIX 3 safety sensors and the HOLDX R process guard locking have safe OSSD outputs in the output circuit.
-The use of OSSD outputs changes neither the wiring category nor the diagnostic coverage (DC) according to EN ISO 13849-1.
-Every single error that occurs is detected in the system and leads to a safe shutdown.
-Several safety switches up to PLe can be connected in series without any problems.
-If the safety sensors are cascaded (connected in series), only the PFHD value of the entire circuit must be calculated.
-For the validation software SISTEMA libraries are available which can be downloaded from the SSP website.
+The SAFIX 3 safety sensors and the HOLDX R process guard locking feature safe OSSD outputs in the output circuit.
+The use of OSSD outputs does not affect the wiring category or diagnostic coverage (DC) under EN ISO 13849-1.
+Every detected fault triggers a safe shutdown, allowing multiple safety switches to be connected in series up to PLe without issues.When cascading safety sensors, only the PFHD value of the entire circuit needs to be calculated.
+SISTEMA libraries for validation software are available for download from the SSP website.

 The built-in EDM function monitors downstream, positively driven contactors.
 A safety relay is no longer necessary.